-- The SRS facility will be adequate (or could be made adequate which?) to produce all necessary pits.
+- The SRS facility will be adequate to produce all necessary pits.
 LANL pit production will not be adequate to sustain any foreseeable stockpile at this time.
-Therefore if LANL is a pit factory, two factories will be necessary.
+Therefore, if LANL is a pit factory, two factories will be necessary.
 If SRS is a pit factory, it alone will suffice, not just for a few years but for the foreseeable future. - PF-4 is a limited life facility which should be preserved rather than run into the ground.
 It would be difficult if not impossible to replace PF-4 at Los Alamos.
-All plutonium missions at LANL may be temporary. - Meanwhile, the LANL pit mission damages LANL as a research and development site and poses problems for staff retention in non-pit missions. - Having two production sites creates a delaying competition for limited design talent and scarce equipment such as glove boxes. - LANL pit production is not going to be resilient because of these and other challenges.
+Should the aging PF-4 fail in any key respect, not just pit production but all plutonium missions at LANL could be interrupted indefinitely.
+NNSA understand this very well, which is why construction of the SRS facility will proceed. - Meanwhile, the LANL pit mission damages LANL as a research and development site and poses problems for staff retention in non-pit missions. - Having two production sites creates a delaying competition for limited design talent and scarce equipment such as glove boxes. - LANL pit production is not going to be resilient because of these and other challenges.
 This will add risk to the entire pit program as well as to other LANL missions.
+Its contribution to resilience is likely to be negative.

-From the environmental perspective, the SRS site has fewer natural hazards and more important, incurs fewer environmental impacts.
-The SRS site does not have LANL's abiding wildfire risk, has no issues with Native American sacred sites, has no comparable seismic issues, and no geotechnical issues of note.
+From the environmental perspective, the SRS site has fewer natural hazards -- and more important, incurs fewer environmental impacts.
+SRS does not have LANL's degree of abiding wildfire risk, has no issues with Native American sacred sites, has no comparable seismic issues, and no geotechnical issues of note.
 SRS has hurricanes, but SRS has just come through a major hurricane with essentially no damage to its nuclear facilities.
 The SRS pit facility is 10 times farther from the site boundary than is the case at LANL.

-Critically, at LANL pit production's impacts on traffic, on the housing and local labor markets, on electricity transmission, on the Native American sacred landscape, are heavy.
+Critically, LANL pit production's impacts on traffic, on the housing and local labor markets, on electricity transmission, on the Native American sacred landscape, are heavy.

 From the foreign policy and arms control perspective, a more measured approach to pit production would signal a willingness to negotiate limits to nuclear arms while preserving the ability to maintain the entire US arsenal.
 (Which is not our preference, as you know.)

-Early to need pit production is gratuitously provocative on the one hand and smacks of desperation on the other hand.
+Early-to-need pit production is gratuitously provocative on the one hand and because it is so wasteful, smacks of desperation on the other hand.
 One doesn't know whether to laugh or cry.
-Creating an adequate capacity to make pits a decade from now is neutral as far as that future pit production goes.
+Creating an adequate capacity to make pits a decade from now is neutral as far as actual future pit production goes.
 It gives time for negotiations.